Heat tents fall short when treating bed bugs

 How to get a 100% kill

 Heat kills insects and their eggs naturally.
 Temperature measurement is the key in knowing you achieved a 100% kill.
-The cool, dark places where bed bugs hide and lay their eggs must be raised to 140°F and held for two hours.
-Bed bugs don’t live on the surface of our world, they inhabit the spaces deep within our stuff.
+The cool, dark places where bed bugs hide and lay their eggs must be raised to 140°F and held for two hours. bed bugs don’t live on the surface of our world, they inhabit the spaces deep within our stuff.
 To know you’ve reached lethal temperatures, you need to measure at the hardest-to-heat locations.
 It is so important to give you the knowledge and tools you need to achieve that 100% kill, all of our packages include our flash video training at no additional cost.
-Additionally, we include our Master Heat Technician Certification with every heat package priced $1999 and up.
+Additionally, we include our Master Heat Technician Certification with every bed bug heater package priced $1999 and up.
 It’s an $899 value.
 Training is a key differentiator between GreenTech Heat Solutions and the competition.